 As you can see, getting a perfect MIPS score of 100 is realistically possible.
 However, how do you analyze every measure across every submission method for a practice on an ongoing basis to find the best combination to get the perfect score?
 That is where MyMipsScore comes in.

 While you focus on the patients, MyMipsScore analyzes your data in the background on an ongoing basis to find the best combination of submission method and measures for you.
-Based on the analysis it will nudge you with suggestions for improvement.
+Based on the analysis, you can figure out the areas of improvement.
 In most cases you will already be doing what is required and the issue might just be missing documentation.
-Regular monitoring will help you identify these gaps and fix them in time.
+Regular monitoring will help you identify these gaps and fix them in time to achieve best performance and the MIPS score.